carlag-raft/raft-exercise/README.md

      - build a shared understanding of objectives
      - highlights the product’s benefits for the company

 Day 2
 Time: 2 hours
 Required Attendees: Product Manager, Product Owner, Stakeholders, and Development Team
-Goal:
+Goal: Project Goals and Objectives (Scope/Deliverables)

+1. The product owner shares high-level goals for the project over the coming period
+2.

 SPRINT 0 CERMONIES